 nest could have been raided, birds are moving around as they grow and simply fall.
 This bird is much too young to simply fall.
 His nest came down with a tree that was being cut down.
 Another hazard to spring born babies.

 NOTE: This is a 1-2 day old Eastern Screech Owl (ESO) hatchling.
 A bird this young will not survive on the ground even if parents continue to feed it.
-This bird would need to be picked up (and re-nested by a professional)
+This bird would need to be picked up (and re-nested by a professional) or put with foster parents.

 This bird is also an ESO (baby) from the same nest as the photo on the left.
 Also, too young to be left on the ground.
 NOTE: ESOs can have 5-7 eggs, which are laid 1-2 days apart.
 So you can have various sizes in one nest.